rhyslee211/VirtualDeck/README.md

 ## What is Virtual Deck

 Virtual Deck is a stream deck built into your computer.
-Instead of buying an entire new device, users can assign keybindings to macros that perform tasks:
+Instead of buying an entire new device, users can assign keybindings to macros that perform tasks such as:

 * Muting mic in OBS
 * Switching OBS Scenes
-* Run python and other applications at the click of a button
+* Running python and other applications
+* Running advertisements

 ## Prerequisits